Pressure ulcers are damage caused by pressure and / or shear.

 - Back of the head (occiput)

-Effective preventive measures reduce the intensity and/or the duration of pressure, shear and friction to reduce the risk of pressure ulcers developing.
+Effective preventive measures reduce the risk of pressure ulcers developing.

 For more news please visit our Twitter